Junk (ship): Hull

+Unlike other major shipbuilding traditions which developed from dugout canoes, the junk evolved from tapering rafts.
+It is the reason for the unique characteristics of early Chinese junks, like the absence of keels, very low decks, and solid transverse bulkheads rather than ribs or internal frames.

 Classic junks were built of softwoods (although after the 17th century teak was used in Guangdong) with the outside shape built first.
 Then multiple internal compartment/bulkheads accessed by separate hatches and ladders, reminiscent of the interior structure of bamboo, were built in.
 Traditionally, the hull has a horseshoe-shaped stern supporting a high poop deck.
 The bottom is flat in a river junk with no keel (similar to a sampan), so that the boat relies on a daggerboard, leeboard or very large rudder to prevent the boat from slipping sideways in the water.

-Another characteristic of junks, interior compartments or bulkheads, strengthened the ship and slowed flooding in case of holing.
+The internal bulkheads are characteristic of junks, providing interior compartments and strengthening the ship.
+They also controlled flooding in case of holing.
 Ships built in this manner were written of in Zhu Yu's book Pingzhou Table Talks, published by 1119 during the Song dynasty.
 Again, this type of construction for Chinese ship hulls was attested to by the Moroccan Muslim Berber traveler Ibn Battuta (1304–1377 CE), who described it in great detail (refer to Technology of the Song dynasty).

 Benjamin Franklin wrote in a 1787 letter on the project of mail packets between the United States and France:

 Similar wet wells were also apparent in Roman small craft of the 5th century CE.